micmejia/bible-dump/AMPC/1 Peter/1 Pet 2.md

-For thus it stands in Scripture: Behold, I am laying in Zion a chosen ([^b]honored), precious chief Cornerstone, and he who believes in Him [who adheres to, trusts in, and relies on Him] shall never be [^c]disappointed _or_ put to shame.
+For thus it stands in Scripture: Behold, I am laying in Zion a chosen (honored), precious chief Cornerstone, and he who believes in Him [who adheres to, trusts in, and relies on Him] shall never be disappointed _or_ put to shame.